Luxuriously Creamy with My Favorite Secret Ingredient!

 - Kosher salt and freshly ground black pepper: To season everything!

 - Heavy cream: Finish the soup with heavy cream to give it a velvety texture!
+To make the soup dairy-free, substitute with an equal amount of coconut milk or coconut cream.

 - For serving: a high quality extra virgin olive oil, flaky sea salt, extra black pepper, and fresh chives, thinly sliced.